-Help if You Are Homeless or Have Low or No Income
+Help if You Are Homeless or You Have Low or No Income

-Help if You Are Homeless or Have Low or No Income
+Help if You Are Homeless or You Have Low or No Income

-These programs are for people who are homeless or who have low or no income.
+These programs are for people who are homeless or who have low or no income and need assistance with living expenses.
 If you qualify for one program, you may also qualify for others.

 For most of these programs, you must apply to the Department of Social Services (DSS).